 1. Eat the right foods

-Your hair needs vitamins to be healthy.
 These are the main nutrients you should be going after.

-- VITAMIN A: Vitamin A is required for cells to grow.
-When you’re deficient, you may experience hair loss.
-Food alone can provide enough of this vitamin that your body needs.
-I don’t recommend taking supplements because you risk toxicity which can lead to numerous side effects.
 Vitamin A is found in dark green veggies (kale, spinach, broccoli), yellow/ orange fruits & veggies (squash, cantaloupe, pumpkin, carrots, sweet potatoes), eggs & dairy products (milk, yogurt), liver, fish, and cod liver oils.

-- VITAMIN B COMPLEX: Biotin is the most popular B vitamin with respect to hair growth.
-The results are more evident when your body is already deficient in biotin, but there’s no evidence to prove that taking in a greater dose than your body requires is actually effective.
 B vitamins can be found in many foods, such as dark green veggies (spinach, broccoli), fruit (bananas, avocado, citrus), cauliflower (raw), mushrooms, meats & seafood (poultry, red meat, salmon and fish), nuts & seeds (peanuts, almonds, sunflower seeds), whole grains (brown rice, millet), dairy products (blue cheese, camembert, cheddar, milk), and legumes (lentils, beans).
-Vitamin B12 is only found in animal products so vegans and vegetarians should be taking a supplement.

 - VITAMIN C: Vitamin C is important for collagen to be produced in your body and healthy hair needs collagen.
 You can find vitamin C in peppers, broccoli, citrus (oranges, lemons, limes), tomatoes, guava, kiwi, berries, and sprouts.

-- VITAMIN D: While it’s not yet known what role vitamin D has in relation to hair growth, alopecia (hair loss) has been linked to deficiencies of vitamin D. It’s important to include it in your diet for preventative purposes.
-Your body produces Vitamin D when it comes into contact with the sun, but it can also be found in food such as mushrooms, cod liver oil, fatty fish (tuna, salmon, mackerel), cheese and eggs.
+- VITAMIN D: While it’s not yet known what role vitamin D has concerning hair growth, alopecia (hair loss) has been linked to deficiencies of vitamin D. It’s important to include it in your diet for preventative purposes.

-- VITAMIN E: Studies have determined a link between Vitamin E and a boost in hair growth.
 Vitamin E is found in nuts (almonds, pine nuts, Brazil nuts, hazelnuts, peanuts), vegetable oils (flaxseed, sunflower, corn, soybean, wheat germ), dark green veggies (broccoli, spinach), salmon, avocado, sweet red pepper, kiwi, mango and turnips (raw).

-- OTHER MINERALS: Protein, Iron, Silica (found in horsetail herb) and Zinc are linked to hair growth as well.
+- OTHER MINERALS: Protein, Iron, Silica (found in horsetail herb), and Zinc are linked to hair growth as well.

-Start by increasing the number of fresh fruits and vegetables in your meals.
-Raw is usually the best since cooking veggies can remove some minerals and vitamins.
 Try to eat clean when you eat out.
 As tempting as it is to get a side of French fries, opt for a side salad instead.

 Juicing is another great way to take in a large number of raw fruits and veggies.
 This option is a bit of an investment since juicers are pricey and lots of produce is needed to fill one glass of juice- a lot of pulp will be wasted (unless you compost).
-If you choose to go this route, I recommend buying a slow masticating juicer (also known as cold press juicers).
-These juicers process the food much slower, extracting the maximum amount of liquid (especially in dark leafy greens).
-Centrifugal juicers process the food much faster, leaving a lot of moisture in the remaining pulp.
-Also, the blade generates heat which oxidizes the juice.

 These vitamins are available in supplement form as well.
 Make sure you talk to your doctor before choosing a supplement you think is right for you, especially if you’re already taking other medications or prenatal supplements.